-- Wellbeing calls to families unable to attend school with additional visit/external agency support as required. - Robust and pro-active action to establish cause of absence - Home support and learning for children who are required to isolate - Emotional wellbeing support in school (small group/1-1) - Recovery curriculum planned to provide opportunities for social and emotional health - A commitment to physical health through active play, PE lessons and after school clubs in bubbles where required - A strong social programme after school to enable children to socialise within bubbles in a safe setting - Signposting to additional support service, eg, school nursing team, Suffolk wellbeing hub, Dr Barnardos, CISS, LA SEND support. - Spiritual support through links to local churches - Practical support through links to local foodbanks
+- Wellbeing calls to families unable to attend school with additional visit/external agency support as required. - Robust and pro-active action to establish cause of absence. - The offer of support and home learning for children who are required to isolate. - Emotional wellbeing support in school (small group/1:1). - Planned recovery curriculum to also provide opportunities for social engagement and emotional wellbeing. - A commitment to physical health through active play, PE lessons and after school clubs. - Signposting to additional support service, eg, School Nursing Team, Suffolk Wellbeing Hub, Barnardos, NSPCC SEND and Local Authority support. - Spiritual support through links to local churches. - Practical support through links to the local community, foodbanks and charities.

-The school is committed to ensuring an holistic approach to supporting families of children with SEND.
-Home learning and wellbeing support is differentiated according to individual needs and requirements.
+The school is committed to ensuring a inclusive approach to supporting families of children with SEND.